HuskyHacks/PMAT-labs/labs/1-3.Challenge-SillyPutty/answers/readme.md

 Q: Attempt to get the binary to initiate a shell on the localhost.
 Does a shell spawn?
 What is needed for a shell to spawn?

-The shell does not spawn without a proper TLS handshake, so using a basic ncat listener on port 443 does not initiate a shell.
-The syntax of the PowerShell reverse shell requires TLS to complete the network transaction, so even if you use the `hosts` file and open up a listener on port 443 to catch the incoming shell, you cannot coerce the binary to connect unless you can also provide a valid SSL certificate.
+A: The shell does not spawn without a proper TLS handshake, so using a basic ncat listener on port 8443 does not initiate a shell.
+The syntax of the PowerShell reverse shell requires TLS to complete the network transaction, so even if you use the `hosts` file and open up a listener on port 8443 to catch the incoming shell, you cannot coerce the binary to connect unless you can also provide a valid SSL certificate.

 `Bonus:` the module used to spawn this reverse shell is available in Metasploit.
 Try to figure out which module is in use, bring a Kali machine into the lab, and catch the incoming shell!